Artist uses bark to pass Mi'kmaq tradition to younger generations | CBC News

 She usually harvests bark at this time of the year, when it's the most pliable and comes off the trees the easiest.

-But, she said the unusually cool, wet weather has prevented her from harvesting Island bark.
+But she said the unusually cool, wet weather has prevented her from harvesting P.E.I. bark.

 Do you know what time it is?
 It’s harvesting time in Mi’kma’ki!
 I picked up my pal in Piktuk and we went harvesting birch bark.
 This is what I’ll be doing for the next week or so until I have my year supply! <a href="https://twitter.com/hashtag/mikmaq?src=hash&ref_src=twsrc%5Etfw">#mikmaq</a> <a href="https://twitter.com/hashtag/mikmaqquiller?src=hash&ref_src=twsrc%5Etfw">#mikmaqquiller</a> <a href="https://twitter.com/hashtag/mikmaqquillwork?src=hash&ref_src=twsrc%5Etfw">#mikmaqquillwork</a> <a href="https://twitter.com/hashtag/piktuk?src=hash&ref_src=twsrc%5Etfw">#piktuk</a> <a href="https://t.co/DKb8FsoJRt">pic.twitter.com/DKb8FsoJRt</a>—@MelPeterPaul